 It’s this third point that really struck me in a recent client site.
-Reps were basically calling lists of 800 leads from top to bottom.
-8am the next day we started again at the top.
+Reps were calling lists of 800 leads from top to bottom every day.
+At 8 am the next day, they started again at the top.
 That’s actually physically painful to me, is it to you?

 Create A Better Lead Qualification Strategy

-If they employed a qualification strategy (and you bet they do now! :)) then reps would be speed-dialing through all 800 leads with the first goal of NOT reaching the DM, but instead reaching any “Live body” to ask 3-4 quick questions and determine the account’s worth.
+If they employed a lead qualification strategy (and you bet they do now! :)) then reps would be speed-dialing through all 800 leads with the first goal of NOT reaching the DM, but instead reaching any “live body” to ask 3-4 quick questions and determine the account’s worth.

 - Size of company (employees)

 - Size of facilities (square footage)